Advertisement

 The Fresh Cheese Of India

-CAPSULE REPORT: Even if “Slumdog Millionaire” hadn’t swept the Oscars this year, with the growing popularity of Indian cuisine, it’s time to learn about paneer, also spelled panir, the fresh cheese of India that’s found cut into cubes in many popular cooked dishes.
+CAPSULE REPORT: Even if “Slumdog Millionaire” hadn’t swept the Oscars, with the growing popularity of Indian cuisine, it’s time to learn about paneer (also spelled panir), the fresh cheese of India.
 Paneer is one of the few types of cheese indigenous to the Indian subcontinent.
+It’s found cut into cubes in many popular cooked dishes.
 It is widely used not only in Indian cuisine, but in some Southeast Asian and Middle Eastern cuisines as well.
+And, it doesn’t melt when it’s grilled!

 Overview